-Acana vs Orijen’s vs Canine Caviar Ingredients Comparison
+Today we’ll be comparing Acana vs Orijen vs Canine Caviar Limited Ingredient.

 Let’s first look at the ingredients that make up these formulas because ingredients are the most essential component to your dog’s food.
 The ingredients will establish what proteins, carbs, amino acids, and other essential nutrients your dog receives.
 Acana and Orijen and Canine Caviar approach their ingredients differently.
 This results in the variety of ingredients you see in the picture above.
 Dog food companies design their formulas to reflect their respective nutritional philosophies.
 Let’s go through each formula to gain a better understanding.